 - A sustainable, energy-efficient approach including an all-electrical building, rooftop solar, daylighting, and a highly insulated building envelope

-Scroll down to see further renderings, plans, and images of the Schematic Design of the Belmont Public Library.
-Information regarding the work of the Library Building Committee, and its members and meetings, can be found here on the Belmont Public Library website.
+Scroll down to see further renderings, plans, and images of the Schematic Design of the Belmont Public Library completed in November 2019.
+Current information regarding the work of the Library Building Committee, and its members and meetings, can be found here on the Belmont Public Library website.
+Updated design images, including the slides from the April 25, 2023 Community Presentation, can be found here on the Belmont Public Library website.

 All renderings by Oudens Ello Architecture

 Schematic Design Site Plan

 Schematic Design Aerial view looking northeast